Have a Safe, Happy, and Prosperous New Year!!

 Another FB is a mortgage 'insiders' view on the lending industry, the housing bubble, and the loose credit standards that drove it all.
 This site is dedicated to educating people on how to make good financial decisions and not become another F@CKED Borrower (FB)!!
 Many of these bwrs had NO business getting a loan...but lax underwriting standards, low rates, stated income, interest only loans, option-ARMs, neg-am's, no-doc loans, and more, made this froth/bubble possible.

+I'm not one that usually posts articles from other places, but this article has waaaay too many priceless quotes in it, to NOT share with you.
 "It's Economics 101," said Leslie Appleton-Young, chief economist for the California Association of Realtors.
 "It's demand and supply."

 I guess I slept through the part where RISING inventory and SLOWING sales means that there is a "shortage" and that prices won't drop.
 In the economics class I took in college, they said that supplies grew as demand went down...not the other way around.
 Let's not even take into account the fact that rates ARE rising, and as you can see in the post below this one, it does affect the amount of money you can borrow.